thr3a/docs-generator-for-chatgpt/mise/index.md

 # Node

+Like `nvm`, (or `volta`, `fnm` or `asdf`...), `mise` can manage multiple versions of Node.js on the same system.

-The following are instructions for using the node mise core plugin.
-This is used when there isn't a git plugin installed named "node".
+> The following are instructions for using the node mise core plugin.
+This is used when there isn't a
+> git plugin installed named "node".

-If you want to use asdf-nodejs then run `mise plugins install node https://github.com/asdf-vm/asdf-nodejs`
+> If you want to use asdf-nodejs
+> then run `mise plugins install node https://github.com/asdf-vm/asdf-nodejs`

 The code for this is inside the mise repository at `./src/plugins/core/node.rs`.